How Sampling Impacts the Robustness of Stochastic Neural Networks: Abstract

 \section{Abstract}

-Stochastic neural networks (SNNs) are random functions and predictions are gained by averaging over multiple realizations of this random function.
-Consequently, an adversarial attack is calculated based on one set of samples and applied to the prediction defined by another set of samples.
-In this paper we analyze robustness in this setting by deriving a sufficient condition for the given prediction process to be robust against the calculated attack.
-This allows us to identify the factors that lead to an increased robustness of SNNs and helps to explain the impact of the variance and the amount of samples.
-Among other things, our theoretical analysis gives insights into (i) why increasing the amount of samples drawn for the estimation of adversarial examples increases the attack's strength, (ii) why decreasing sample size during inference hardly influences the robustness, and (iii) why a higher prediction variance between realizations relates to a higher robustness.
-We verify the validity of our theoretical findings by an extensive empirical analysis.
+Stochastic neural networks (SNNs) are random functions whose predictions are gained by averaging over multiple realizations.
+Consequently, a gradient-based adversarial example is calculated based on one set of samples and its classification on another set.
+In this paper, we derive a sufficient condition for such a stochastic prediction to be robust against a given sample-based attack.
+This allows us to identify the factors that lead to an increased robustness of SNNs and gives theoretical explanations for: (i) the well known observation, that increasing the amount of samples drawn for the estimation of adversarial examples increases the attack's strength, (ii) why increasing the number of samples during an attack can not fully reduce the effect of stochasticity, (iii) why the sample size during inference does not influence the robustness, and (iv) why a higher gradient variance and a shorter expected value of the gradient relates to a higher robustness.
+Our theoretical findings give a unified view on the mechanisms underlying previously proposed approaches for increasing attack strengths or model robustness and are verified by an extensive empirical analysis.